6-Year-Old Behavior Issues- When To Seek Help | Clear, Caring, Crucial

 Common Behavior Issues in Six-Year-Olds

-Six-year-olds are learning to manage emotions and social interactions but often struggle with impulse control and frustration tolerance.
+Six-year-olds are learning to manage emotions and social interactions but often still struggle with impulse control and frustration tolerance.
 Here are some frequent behavior issues observed at this age:

 • Anxiety: Excessive worry or fearfulness about school, separation, or social situations may interfere with daily activities.